Why Do We Share Data

 - Media interviews of a Member

-If you are a participant in PatientsLikeMe’s DigitalMe initiative then you have consented to having your Restricted Data shared more broadly than described here.
+If you are a participant in PatientsLikeMe’s DigitalMe initiative then you have consented to having your Restricted Data shared more broadly than described here (including broader than may otherwise be permitted under GDPR).
 Please see the informed consent document for more information.

 PatientsLikeMe will share Restricted Data, in some instances, with Vendors for the purpose of operating or improving our services.
-Before sharing Restricted Data with a Vendor PatientsLikeMe will investigate potential Vendors to ensure that their security and privacy practices are up to PatientsLikeMe standards.
+Before sharing Restricted Data with a Vendor PatientsLikeMe will investigate potential Vendors to ensure that their security and privacy practices are compliant with relevant regulations and up to PatientsLikeMe standards.
 Specific examples where Restricted Data may be shared with Vendors include:

-- If a Member makes a request, PatientsLikeMe may use Restricted Data, including sharing the Member’s Restricted Data with software/service vendors, for the purpose of fulfilling the request.
-Examples include requesting to receive the company newsletter via email, requesting an email response from the PatientsLikeMe support team, and requesting a t-shirt be mailed to the Member’s residence.
+- If a Member makes a request, PatientsLikeMe may use Restricted Data, including sharing the Member’s Restricted Data with software/service Vendors, for the purpose of fulfilling the request.
+Examples include requesting to receive the company newsletter via email, requesting an email response from the PatientsLikeMe support team, or requesting a t-shirt be mailed to the Member’s residence.

 - We may use your restricted information to exclude you from certain PatientsLikeMe advertisements or to present certain participation opportunities to you via social media advertising.